Palawan hornbill: Habitat and conservation status

-It is officially classified as vulnerable with the population estimated at 2,500 to 9,999 mature individuals remaining with its numbers have reduced by at least 20% in the last 10 years due to habitat destruction, hunting for food, and the live bird trade.
+It is officially classified as vulnerable with the population estimated, as of 2021, to be between 20,000 – 49,999 mature individuals.
+This population is decreasing, projected to decline by 31% over the species' next three generations due to habitat destruction, hunting for food, and the live bird trade.
 It is threatened by habitat destruction through logging, conversion into agricultural land or urban development and mining.

 The species is present in conservation areas - the entirety of Palawan has been designated a biosphere reserve but actual protection and enforcement against logging and hunting has been difficult.
 There are populations in several other protected areas such as Puerto Princesa Subterranean River National Park, El Nido Marine Reserve and others.
 It is listed in CITES as Appendix II.

-Conservation actions proposed include surveys in remaining lowland forests throughout its range.
-Seek greater control of the cage-bird trade and assess its impacts.
-Research its ecological requirements and conduct nest protection schemes.
-Support the proposed extension of Puerto Princesa Subterranean River National Park and formally protect the forests at Iwahig Prison and Penal Farm.
-Carry out awareness campaigns regarding the protected status of the species.
-Allocate greater resources towards more effective control of hunting in Palawan forests and initiate conservation awareness campaigns amongst forest product collectors.
+Conservation actions proposed include surveys in the remaining lowland forests throughout its range, and getting a better understanding of the scope and impact of illegal capture for the bird trade on the species.
+More research on the species' needs for successful nesting is needed, and an expansion of protected areas within its range (notably, Puerto Princesa Subterranean River National Park) would be ideal.